 Australian Medical Sheepskin (BEST)

 You are hot and uncomfortable and sweaty.
 Australian Medical sheepskins can help.
-Certified Australian Medical Sheepskins ( AS4480.1 1998) must have a certain fibre length (30mm), pile density and thickness to ensure their unique therapeutic properties, and are treated to be Urine Resistant (UR) and washable at 80°C for thermal disinfection.
+Certified Australian Medical Sheepskins ( AS4480.1 1998) must have 30mm long wool fibres, a pile density and thickness to ensure their unique therapeutic properties, and are treated to be Urine Resistant (UR) and washable at 80°C for thermal disinfection.
 AS4480.1 1998 Australian Medical Sheepskins are actually lambskins.
 These select Merino cross lambskins have finer wool fibres and greater wool pile densities than pure Merino lambs or the other parent.
 Such properties enhancement is known in sheep breeders language as "hybrid vigor".

 Product Stamp Product Care Tag

 Medical sheepskins are chrome tanned to make them machine washable and have a very high wool pile density.
 Specialised chrome tanning produces a sheepskin that is Urine Resistant and machine washable in hot water; making them suitable for incontinent users.
 The wool is clipped to a fibre length of 30mm for maximum pressure reduction.
 Tanning is necessary to prevent the wool from detaching from the skin.
 Certified Australian Medical Sheepskins (AS4480-1 1998) have even more prescriptive properties; making them the BEST available.